JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

 pre-allocate all of the temporary arrays (completely eliminating the allocation cost),  our benchmarks show that performing a separate loop for each operation still is about 4–5× slower for a million-element `X`.
-This is not unique to Julia!  **Unfused vectorized code is suboptimal in any language** unless the language's compiler can automatically fuse all of these loops (even ones that appear inside function calls), which rarely happens for the reasons described below.
+This is not unique to Julia!  **Vectorized code is suboptimal in any language** unless the language's compiler can automatically fuse all of these loops (even ones that appear inside function calls), which rarely happens for the reasons described below.